Shangrila-VHP/shangrila-vhp/days-of-devops-86dvhrjzj/Template for Logs.md

-###Standard Logs
+### Standard Logs

-###Installation
+### Installation

 #### Other useful notes

 #### Procedural documentation identified

-### Action items with status All 'OPEN' action items transferred to Project Management software of choice:
+### Action items with status
+All 'OPEN' action items transferred to Project Management software of choice:
 - [Completed]
 - [Completed]
 - [Completed]
 - [OPEN]
 - [REMINDER] Update all times inside the Project Management software directly
-- [REMINDER] Transfer all [OPEN] items to the " " "
+- [REMINDER] Transfer all [OPEN] items to the Project Management software
-- [REMINDER] Scan the contents of the file/log and extract relavant items to be placed under the 'Procedural documentation identified.md' file for documentation purposes.
+- [REMINDER] Scan the contents of the file/log and extract relevant items to be placed under the 'Procedural documentation identified.md' file for documentation purposes.

 ### Wins today
 - Win 01: